animaltraits/animaltraits.github.io/docs/index.md

 show_downloads: true
 ---

 The animal traits database is a curated database containing body mass, metabolic rate and brain size measurements across a wide range of terrestrial animal taxa.
 The database is described in the (as yet unpublished) paper:

 Herberstein, M. E. et al. 2021.
 An animal trait database for body mass, metabolic rate and brain size.

-The database can be freely reused, even commercially, provided you give appropriate credit.
-If you use the database in your research, please cite the paper, and, when possible, also cite the original data sources which are identified in the database.
+The database and associated code can be freely reused with no restrictions.
+If you use the database in your research, we request that you cite the paper, and, when possible, also cite the relevant original data sources that are identified in the database.

 The distinctive value of this new animal trait database is four-fold:
 <ol class="descr-list">